pandastrike/huxley/huxley-cli/README.md

 You must have a ~/.pandaconfig.cson file with the correct key value pairs.

-An example configuration file is detailed on the [GitHub repo](https://github.com/pandastrike/huxley/.pandacluster.cson.example)
+An example configuration file is [detailed here](https://github.com/pandastrike/huxley/blob/master/.pandacluster.cson.example)

 -----------------------------------------------